Many or all companies we feature compensate us. Compensation and editorial

 Tip

-If you’re already very past due on your loan payments and your loan is in default, you can expect it to be more challenging to get assistance than if your financial hardships are just beginning.
+If you’re already past due on your loan payments and your loan is in default, you can expect it to be more challenging to get assistance than if your financial hardships are just beginning.
 This is true for nearly any loan, not just student loans with Sallie Mae.

 Is Sallie Mae student loan forgiveness an option?

-If you’re having trouble repaying your loans because of an undue hardship and file for bankruptcy, your Sallie Mae loans might be discharged, meaning you won’t need to repay them.
+If you’re having trouble repaying your loans because of undue hardship and file for bankruptcy, your Sallie Mae loans might be discharged, meaning you won’t need to repay them.
 However, even in the case of bankruptcy, you’ll most likely be required to repay your student loans.

 For these reasons, most people won’t be able to get their Sallie Mae loan forgiven and will need to fully repay it.
 If you’re having trouble paying your loan, you’ll need to figure out another option, such as refinancing it or asking Sallie Mae about a temporary loan forbearance.